 So instead of finding a way to send a physical item at the eleventh hour, consider giving your favorite traveler one of the following easy last-minute gifts instead.

-Invite the traveler to stay at more than 4,000 B&Bs and inns in the United States and Canada when you purchase a BedandBreakfast.com gift card.
+Invite the traveler to stay at more than 4,000 B&Bs and inns in the United States and Canada when you purchase a Bed and Breakfast Gift Card.
 The cards have free shipping, no hidden fees, no blackout dates, no expiration dates, and never decrease in value.
 In addition to the card, the recipient will receive a directory with all of the eligible properties listed.
-Likewise, if the traveler on your list has a favorite hotel, check to see if the brand offers gift cards.

-Despite the fact that they are constantly on the go, travelers have a lot of down time on airplanes and in airports, buses, trains, and cars as they make their way from one place to another.
+Despite the fact that they are constantly on the go, travelers have a lot of down timer.
 Magazines are generally lightweight, easy to read in small durations of time, and simple to pass off to other travelers.
 Plus many magazines now offer them on tablets, so if your travel lover has an iPad or similar, they can access them from anywhere.
+Check out magazines like National Geographic Traveler, among others.

 Photo book gift certificates